canibanoglu/tango_with_django_book/chapters/css_intro.rst

 .. figure:: ../images/css-positioning-relative.pdf
 	:figclass: align-center

 	A mockup demonstrating how relative positioning works.
-Box 1 is our original box, statically positioned.
-With relative positioning applied, we move the box 200 pixels to the right (pushing from the left), and 80 pixels down (pushing from the top).
+Box 1 is our box, *statically positioned.* With relative positioning applied, we move the box 200 pixels to the right (pushing from the left), and 80 pixels down (pushing from the top).

 Absolute Positioning
 ....................